MKortmann/Restaurant-App-Review-Mapbox/README.md

     -- You can completely interact with the homepage through voice.
 Try to use the google Chrome extension called **ChromeVox.**
   - **Map** implemented using [leafletjs](https://leafletjs.com/) and [Mapbox](https://www.mapbox.com/).
-    -- Leaflet: it is a open-source JavaScript library for mobile-friendly interactive maps.
+    Leaflet: it is a open-source JavaScript library for mobile-friendly interactive maps.
+    Mapbox: is the location data platform for mobile and web applications.
   - Packed with **Animations** and **Complete new redesign**

 ## How to start the App?